Back

 Focus on one segment

 While acquiring new users, focus on a specific segment.
-It can be one chosen by demographic or geographic criteria or maybe selected based on interests and habits, but make sure to check the analytics of your website and social media page and find the specific segment that pays off the most.
+It can be one chosen by demographic or geographic criteria or maybe selected based on interests and habits, but make sure to check the analytics of your website and social media page and find that specific segment that pays off the most.

 SEO is important